LaurentEsc/Laravel-Subdomain-Localization/README.md

 Here you may change the name of the cookie used to save the locale.
 This option is used only if localization with cookie is enabled.

+- `domain` (default: `env('DOMAIN')`)

+Here you may change the name of the domain used in your application.
+By default, the domain is read from the .env file.

 ## Useful functions

 The package provides useful functions that you can use - for example - in your views: